Skip to main content

 • The Port of London Thames Byelaws - these set out detailed local requirements for operating vessels including modifications to the COLREGS, Reporting Incidents, Duties of the Master, Mooring and Berthing, Steering and Sailing, Light and Shapes, Sound Signals and Towing and Pushing rules.

-• General Directions for Navigation in the Port of London - These contain more detailed instructions on the conduct of navigation; for example, the use of VHF and Special Signal Lights.
+• General Directions for Navigation in the Port of London - These contain more detailed regulations applicable to the Master of a vessel on the conduct of navigation; for example, the use of VHF and Special Signal Lights.

-• PLA Tide Tables and Port Handbook – a useful pocket guide, which summarises much of the information above, and includes additional navigation information such as VHF Reporting Points.
+• PLA Tide Tables– a useful guide, which summarises much of the information above, and includes additional navigation information such as VHF Reporting Points.

 2.3 PLA PILOTAGE REQUIREMENTS